marfanr/dotfiles/README.md

 if you are interested in installing this theme on your desktop please follow the steps below

+> I hope you understand very well what the Widow Manager is and how to use it

 ### prerequisite

 > because I use Artix or Arch Linux Distro, so for installation I use pacman. for other distributions please adjust yourself